BahaaAlnabeeh/Rentoo-App/README.md

 # Rentoo-App

 Rentoo app
-The main objective of this application is to provide an integrated solution for residential and commercial rentals
+It is a unique application that provides an integrated solution for residential and commercial rentals, It was programmed using Flutter framework with APIs to make the application available on both the Android and IOS.

-It has many features, including:
+Has many features, including:
 * Providing many rental services (cars, apartments, chalets, workspaces).
 * Display the features and price of each service nicely.
 * Choose your interests when you enter the application, and these interests will be analyzed, and accordingly, the best services will be offered to you.